tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/网络与安全/开启透明数据加密_intl_en.md

 ## Directions
 ### Enabling TDE
 1. Log in to the [TencentDB for MySQL Console](https://console.cloud.tencent.com/cdb).
-In the instance list, click the instance ID/name or **Manage** in the "Operation" column to access the instance management page.
+In the instance list, click the instance ID or **Manage** in the "Operation" column to access the instance management page.
 2. On the **Data Encryption** tab, click the toggle button next to **Encryption Status**.
 >!
 >- An instance with TDE enabled cannot be restored from a physical backup to a self-created database on another server.